 Solid technical foundations

 Star Wars: Squadrons runs on Frostbite, an engine with a target of 60fps on consoles.
 The version reviewed here was the PC version and the performances are in theory more than excellent.
 A RTX2060 mated to 16GB from Vram and a 2011 Xeon manage to pull the game to maximum details, in 2560x1080, quietly on 144fps and beyond.
-The quality of what you see on the screen is high and there is a lot of attention to detail, especially to the diegetic interface.
+The quality of what you see on the screen is high and there is a lot of attention to detail, especially at the diegetic interface.
 The only problem, which at the time of writing has not yet been fixed, is how the animations have a fixed refresh rate of 30fps when playing at the maximum refresh rate of the monitor.
 Unfortunately this causes a lot of annoyance during gameplay.
 To solve I was forced to set the frequency to 59.94Hz and play at 60fps.
 The animations in this case work correctly at the refresh rate.

 The game also betrays its nature as a VR title.
 In the moments of pause in the base it is impossible to move freely, and in general the environment is optimized for the possibility of freely rotating one's head.
 In VR with a HOTAS the experience is transformative.
 This among other things brings out the idiosyncrasies of Star Wars a bit.
 But when you get the chance to actually move your head, you notice how the New Republic ship design is infinitely better.
 Being able to look through a glass cockpit to the sides or above allows you to perceive the battlefield much better than the Imperial vehicles, which offer a front tunnel vision and that's it.
 Which is an obvious disadvantage even in game.

 The only other technical flaw that comes to mind is the presence of a deadzone, a bit exaggerated, which makes the feel of the command not very immediate and precise.
 On balance, Star Wars: Squadrons is in my opinion a great experience for Star Wars fans.
-It's just a little bit.
+It's just a little bit cheap.
 I would like to see a deeper story, missions try to do something more, multiplayer with more maps and modes.
 The feeling is that of having a good VR game by hand spread on a 2D screen.
 Good first and I hope they continue on this path.